Emmanueleon/Datascience_JHU/Getting&cleaning_data/README.md

   * Pivot to longer format the final table.
   * Group the data by "subject id", "activity" and "variables"
   * Pivot to wider the average of each variable for each activity and each subject.
-6. Export .csv file with the results.
+6. Export .csv and .txt file with the results.

 The final `merged_tbl` is a tidy data with the results from the variables measured in the study for each subject, this tidy data could be used to obtain more specific inforation like we do with the mean of each variable for each activity and each subject.